supertestnet/fallback_oracle/README.md

 # How can I try it?
 Just click here and follow the instructions: https://supertestnet.github.io/fallback_oracle/

-# What is interesting about this oracle contract?
+# What is interesting about this smart contract?
 Several things:
 - The smart contract will be between two parties, Alice and Bob
 - They will be betting on the outcome of some future event